 The aim of AALuis is to facilitate the connection of different services to different types of user interfaces and thus to enable future users of AAL systems to use more services interacting in their preferred way.
 We will develop an open middle-ware layer that can be used for different AAL middle-ware platforms to connect different user interfaces to existing AAL Systems.
 This will also be demonstrated by developing new services and connecting them to newly developed, innovative user interfaces.
 The project will contribute to a wider usage of AAL Systems.

-At the end of the project a framework will be provided with a set of user descriptions and suitable user profile settings for the user interaction, new user interfaces with adaptation possibilities based on user profiles, the open source AALuis user interface layer to which those and other user interfaces can be connected, and a set of AAL Services.
-AALuis aims to significantly contribute to the freedom of choice for end-users for services and users interfaces.
+At the end of the project a framework will be provided with a set of user descriptions and suitable user profile settings for the user interaction, new user interfaces with adaptation possibilities based on user profiles, the open source AALuis user interface layer where those and other user interfaces can be connected to and a set of AAL Services.
+AALuis aims to significantly contribute to the freedom of choice for end-users of services and users interfaces.
 This will help to support de-stigmatisation of care products and put them on a self-serve continuum from ‘Comfort to Care to Cure’.

 |CURE - Center for Usability Research & Engineering

 - Project name: AALuis, Ambient Assisted Living user interfaces

 - Coordinator: AIT Austrian Institute of Technology GmbH, Austria

 T.: T +43(0) 50550-4833